Corn Islands

-The Corn Islands are two islands about 70 km east of the Caribbean coast of Nicaragua, constituting one of 12 municipalities of the South Caribbean Coast Autonomous Region.
-The official name of the municipality is Corn Island (the English name is officially used in Spanish-speaking Nicaragua).
+The Corn Islands are two islands about 70 km east into the Bay of Moskitia, constituting one of 12 municipalities of the South Caribbean Coast Autonomous Region of Nicaragua.
+The official name of the municipality is Corn Islands (the English name is officially used in Spanish-speaking Nicaragua).
+Both Great Corn Island and Little Corn Island constitutes the archipelago of Corn Islands.

 History

-According to Edward Conzemius, a French ethnologist from Luxembourg, in 1929 he stated in his article Les Îles Corn du Nicaragua (The Corn Islands of Nicaragua), that the first inhabitants of Corn Island were the indigenous Kukras, who were exterminated by the also indigenous Miskitos in alliance with the English buccaneers.
+According to Edward Conzemius, a French ethnologist from Luxembourg, in 1929 he stated in his article Les Îles Corn du Nicaragua (The Corn Islands of Nicaragua), that the first inhabitants of Corn Island were the Indigenous Kukras, who were exterminated by the also Indigenous Miskitos in alliance with the English buccaneers.

-The island was used to resupply firewood, water, repair their ships and as a support for their fishing activities.
+The island was used to resupply firewood and water, repair their ships, and support their fishing activities.
 Puritan settlers of British origin arrived on the island in the mid-18th century, bringing with them their slaves of African origin.
 It is known that they came from Jamaica, settling in British Honduras (now Belize) until they reached the Atlantic coast of Nicaragua.

-The first settler inhabitants inhabited preferably the southeastern part of the island.
-This had its reasons: Quinn Hill's height offered a panoramic view of the sea, from where they could see the arrival of pirate ships as they approached "Insurance Harbor", a strategic port on the Island, which provided facilities for anchoring and unloading boats.
-This port "Insurance Harbor" also has historical importance since Colonel Alexander McDonald, superintendent of British Honduras (today Belize), landed on August 27, 1841.
+The first settlers preferred to inhabit the southeastern part of the island.
+This was for several reasons: Quinn Hill's height offered a panoramic view of the sea, from which they could see the arrival of pirate ships as they approached "Insurance Harbor", a strategic port on the island that provided facilities for anchoring and unloading boats.
+This port, "Insurance Harbour", also has historical importance since Colonel Alexander McDonald, superintendent of British Honduras (today Belize), landed on August 27, 1841.

-This superintendent was the one who ordered to call the slaves, at the point called South West Bay, to declare them free from slavery, in the name of Queen Victoria of Great Britain and King Robert Charles Frederick of the Mosquitia.
+This superintendent was the one who ordered to call the enslaved laborers, at the point called South West Bay, to declare them free from slavery, in the name of Queen Victoria of Great Britain and King Robert Charles Frederic of Mosquitia.

-After the establishment of the English colonists in the Corn Islands, a process of acculturation began.
+After the English colonists established themselves in the Corn Islands, a process of acculturation began.
 Most of the settlers came to these Islands as adventurers and explorers in search of fortunes and riches.
-They settled permanently interrelating with the slaves.
-A product of this relationship arises the Creole descent of Corn Island.
+They settled permanently and interacted with the enslaved laborers.
+A product of this relationship is the Creole descent of the Corn Islands.
 Over time, these descendants gradually assimilated and adapted the customs and traditions of English culture.
 This is how the genetic profile of the Corn Island Creole ethnic group emerged.